txt/plm19/doc/week2.md

 ### Parsing:

 - pre- post- in- order traversal
-- prefix, infix, postix
+- prefix, infix, postfix
 - how, as a human, to convert infix to (e.g.) postfix
       - write down parse tree
       - perform a  (say) post-order traversal, writing down the notes you visit
-- how, as a computer, to convert infix to somethign you can evalaute
+- how, as a computer, to convert infix to something you can evaluate
       - shunting yard (infix --> postfix)
       - postfix --> tree
       - recursively evaluate tree

-### Grammers:
+### Grammars:

 - rewrite rules:
-- thigns that can be rewritten are non-terminals.
+- things that can be rewritten are non-terminals.
 - things that can't are terminals.